Stay-at-home moms perform a very important job by taking care of their families.

 If you were a teacher before becoming a stay-at-home mom, you are in a great position to start your own tutoring business.

 Selling homemade food is a great way for moms who have a talent for cooking to make some extra money.

 You could make specialty cakes, chocolate truffles, or other yummy creations to sell.

 If you enjoy cooking for someone else, you could offer your services as a personal chef, just like Giada De Laurentis of Food Network did before she became a television personality.

 So many parents are looking for good daycare services for their children.

 You will need to make sure you have all the licensing requirements in place to start your own daycare business, but once you do, this has the potential to become a lucrative way of making extra money.

-You can run a home-based daycare and then move on to hiring premises and additional staff as your business grows.
+You can run a home-based daycare and then move on to opening your own day care center with additional staff as your business grows.

 A great place to learn more about opening up a day car center is on Small Business Administration’s website, especially this page.